bartlomiejn/test-automation/README.md

   - Extracting a shared framework for UI test suites
   - Moving the shared files to a separate place and referencing them in each test target
 - Built-in infrastructure doesn't allow for mocking of complex behaviour - a mock server would probably be more appropriate for such cases
+- Replace environment vars check in `AppDelegate` with preprocessor directives cutting out all stubbing behaviour from the production version